 7 The mechanism used for passing subtasks as arguments depends on the language used to implement the task procedure.
 In the MTA framework, a task can be passed as a CORBA object, or a specification of the task (name and arguments) can be passed as a data structure definable in IDL.
-8 A guidenead by pattern entropy attemption and arguments are as a subtract of the task (name arguments) can be passed as a data structure definable in IDL.
+8 A construction of the passed as a data structure definable in CL.